 First would be the extension wand.
 Whereas Dyson’s wand is just a piece of aluminum tube, Shark’s wand has a rubber insert in the middle.
-This allows it to bend and make it easier to clean under furniture.
+It allows it to bend and make it easier to clean under furniture.

 Shark calls this the “ION Flex” technology.
 Another benefit of this would be storage.
 You can bend it and store the vacuum in an upright position.
-This eliminates the need for a wall mountable bracket.
+It eliminates the need for a wall mountable bracket.